vygr/ChrysaLisp/docs/ENVIRONMENT.md

 ### Function environments

-Every function, ie. lambda or macro, that's called is provided with it's own empty environment, the parent of that environment is the current environment present at invocation.
+Every function, ie. lambda or macro, that's called is provided with its own empty environment, the parent of that environment is the current environment present at invocation.

 This environment is initially populated with the formal parameter symbols, bound to the arguments that are passed to said function on invocation.
 So before your function body starts to run it will already be able to 'see' the formal parameter symbol bindings.
-It is then free to add more and use the current bindings as it wishes.
+It's then free to add more and use the current bindings as it wishes.

 `(defq)` or `(bind)` functions will always bind symbols in the current